-So, there’s the ~revolutionary~ technology at work.
-A generic rabbit vibe, a straight shaft, and a piddly nub that barely protrudes rocking back and forth from a gaping receptacle that’s sure to collect vag juice.
+So, the ~revolutionary~ technology is a generic rabbit vibe, a straight shaft, and a piddly nub that barely protrudes rocking back and forth from a gaping receptacle that’s sure to collect vag juice.
 Anatomically, it doesn’t make much sense; the G-spot is on the roof of the vagina, behind the pubic bone, which is why so many toys feature upward curves and bulbous heads to reach it.

 But according to the company, all the toys that have come before are shit.
 Their website is the most cliché back-patting boast-fest I’ve seen in a while, and that’s saying something.
 It’s a caricature of itself.
 It’s like the Sex Toy Claims bot come to life.

 This vibrator is a revolutionary, one-of-a-kind G-Spot stimulator that’s completely different than anything else in the world!

 It’s SO different from all other products out there that it was almost easy for us to get a patent (once we could describe it properly to the patent people).

 Imagine trying to explain, “sliced bread” or “cell phones” before they existed?
 We think this is going to be that big of a deal, too.
 That’s also why we’re so certain you’ll thank us for this amazing invention, we’re already saying “You’re Welcome!”